percona/pmm/docs/index.md

 - The [Quickstart install guide] shows how to run PMM Server as a Docker container, and how to install PMM Client on Ubuntu or Red Hat Linux hosts.

-- Our [one-line installer] is a command line script that installs Docker and runs PMM Server as a container.
+- A [one-line install command] downloads a script, makes it executable and runs it.
+The script installs Docker and runs PMM Server as a container.
 (Caution: this is a [Technical Preview].)

 ## Read more